m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-22-spamfilterbypass.md

    /^Mime-Version:/        IGNORE
    ```

-The `ESMTPSA` match works for me because I only send email via port 465.
+The `ESMTPSA` match works for me because I only send email via port 465 most times.
 I don’t allow `SASL authentication` via port 25.
 You may need to adjust the regular expression if you accept SASL authentication via SMTP.

 Now, add the following two lines to your `/etc/postfix/main.cf`: